-At June 30, 2022, our cash, cash equivalents, and short-term investments were approximately \$28.1 million, and we had working capital of \$47.9 million.
+At September 30, 2022, our cash, cash equivalents, and short-term investments were approximately \$28.0 million, and we had working capital of \$49.9 million.
 Throughout the COVID-19 pandemic, we have proactively managed our costs and our working capital in order to protect our financial position and maintain our workforce.
-Management believes our cash and investments provide adequate liquidity and working capital for the next twelve months from the date of the Quarterly Report on Form 10-Q to support our operations given our historic ability to generate free cash flow (cash flow from operations less capital spending) and our low level of debt.
+Management believes our cash and investments provide adequate liquidity and working capital for the next twelve months from the date of the Quarterly Report on Form 10-Q to support our operations given our historic ability to generate free cash flow (cash flow from operations less capital spending).